ChristopherWilks/snaptron/docs/source/index.rst

 Each of the above compilations has its own set of sample metadata with varying field names and definitions.
 Snaptron indexes these metadata fields in a document store (Lucene) for full text retrieval.
 Numeric columns (e.g. RIN in the GTEx compilation) are indexed to support range based lookups.

+Query metadata and sample metadata text is converted to lower case before indexing/querying to make searches case-insensitive.

 Both sample-only searches and junction searches limited by a sample predicate can be performed: ::